Well, he finally went there.

 Earlier this week, the New York Times reported that the administration was “willing to continue” the payments this year to keep the market stable.
 But then the Department of Health and Human Services released an unusually tart and politically tinged statement suggesting that no such decision had been made.
 “We have not been contacted by Democrats to help save Obamacare, perhaps because they consider Obamacare to be a losing cause.
 Democrats need to help solve this failed Obamacare plan,” it read.
 According to Politico, the statement “was personally ordered by an incensed Trump, who feared that the Times story hurt his negotiating position.”

 So now we’ve devolved into a hostage situation.
-Trump, for his part, is barely keeping up the ruse that this is about legal authority.
-On the one hand, he told the Journal reporters that Obama “wasn’t allowed” to make the payments.
-But then he refused to say definitively whether he’d make the payments.
+The president, for his part, is barely keeping up the ruse that this is about legal authority.
+After telling the Journal's reporters that Obama “wasn’t allowed” to make the payments, Trump refused to say definitively whether he’d continue them.
 Instead, he lashed out at the Democrats.
 “Schumer should be calling me up and begging me to help him save Obamacare,” Trump told the Journal.
 “He should be calling me and begging me to help him save Obamacare, along with Nancy Pelosi.”

 Then, he more or less owned up to the political nature of the whole gambit.